 The Group's greenhouse gas emissions are mainly from office electricity consumption and company vehicle emissions.
-We conducted a greenhouse gas inventory for the Group's head office in Jinzhong City, Shanxi Province and its subsidiary project in Taiyuan City in accordance with the Greenhouse Gas Inventory Protocol (《溫室氣體盤查議定書》) developed by the World Resources Institute and the World Business Council for Sustainable Development and ISO 14064-1 developed by the International Organization for Standardization.
-In the year, the Group's total greenhouse gas emissions were 1,537.83 tons of carbon dioxide equivalent, and the greenhouse gas emission intensity was 0.16 ton of carbon dioxide equivalent per square meter.
-Targets for the year are well completed, with a decrease of approximately 50% as compared to the base year.
-In terms of electricity consumption, the Group's total electricity consumption was 2,528 MWh, and the electricity consumption intensity was 0.26 MWh per square meter.
-Targets for the Year are well completed to the base year.
+We conducted a greenhouse gas inventory for the Group's head office in Jinzhong City, Shanxi Province and its subsidiary project in Taiyuan City in accordance with the Greenhouse Gas Inventory Protocol [《溫室氣體盤查議定書》] developed by the World Resources Institute and the World Business Council for Sustainable Development and ISO 14064-1 developed by the International Organization for Standardization.
+In the year, the Group's total greenhouse gas emissions were 1,297.09 tons of carbon dioxide equivalent, and the greenhouse gas emission intensity was 0.13 ton of carbon dioxide equivalent per square meter.
+In terms of electricity consumption, the Group's total electricity consumption for the year was 2,253 MWh, and the electricity consumption intensity was 0.23 MWh per square meter.
+Targets for the Year are well completed, with a decrease of 56% as compared to the base year.

-Water Conservation Office
+Water Resources Conservation Management

 During the Year, the sewage source of the office building of the Group's headquarter in Jinzhong City, Shanxi Province and the subsidiary project in Taiyuan City was domestic sewage.
 There is no problem in sourcing water that is fit for purpose.
-The total water consumption was 33,525m3, while the water consumption intensity was 3.41m3 per square metre.
-Targets for the year are well completed with a decrease of approximately 44% as compared to the base year.
+The total water consumption was 31,250m, while the water consumption intensity was 3.18m per square metre.
+Targets for the year are well completed with a decrease of approximately 48% as compared to the base year.

-Waste Reduction Office
+Resource Recycling and Waste Reduction

 During the Year, waste disposal management was implemented at the office building of the Group's headquarter in Jinzhong City, Shanxi Province and the subsidiary project in Taiyuan City.
-The total amount of non-hazardous waste was 29 metric tonnes and the intensity of non-hazardous waste generated was 2.95 kilograms per square metre.
-Targets for the year are well completed, with a decrease of approximately 49% as compared to the base year.
-Our hazardous waste was mainly waste electronic equipment, including 116 pieces of used ink cartridges/used toner cartridges.
+The total amount of non-hazardous waste was 23 metric tonnes and the intensity of non-hazardous waste generated was 2.34 kilograms per square metre.
+Targets for the year are well completed, with a decrease of approximately 60% as compared to the base year.
+Our hazardous waste was mainly waste electronic equipment, including 107 pieces of used ink cartridges/used toner cartridges and the intensity of hazardous waste generated was 1.30 pieces per person.
 We work with electronic companies to collect and recycle used computers and other electronic waste.

-Comprehensive analytical tracking and analysis of past environmental performance data enables us to continuously monitor the Group's green operations and energy efficiency results.
+Comprehensive analysis and tracking of past environmental performance data enables us to continuously monitor the Group's green operations and energy efficiency results.
 In the future, we will continue our efforts to monitor energy, water, waste and greenhouse gas emissions.
 Meanwhile, timely adjustments to our green operation initiatives have further mitigated the potential environmental impact of the Group's operations.

-Environmental Aspect Target Performance in 2023 Greenhouse gas emissions According to the Group's energy conservation initiatives, which is being actively pursued, the intensity of greenhouse gas emissions will be maintained or progressively reduced in the future compared to 2020 at a similar level of operation.
-Decrease from base year Energy efficiency In accordance with the Group's energy conservation initiatives, which is being actively pursued, the intensity of electricity consumption will be maintained or progressively reduced in the future compared to 2019 at a similar level of operation.
-Decrease from base year
+Environmental Aspect Target Performance in 2024 Energy efficiency In accordance with the Group's energy conservation initiatives, which is being actively pursued, the intensity of electricity consumption will be maintained or progressively reduced in the future compared to 2019 at a similar level of operation.
+Decrease from base year Water use efficiency In accordance with the Group's water conservation initiatives, which is being actively pursued, the intensity of water consumption will be maintained or progressively reduced in the future compared to 2019 at a similar level of operation.

-Environmental Aspect Target Performance in 2023 Water use efficiency In accordance with the Group's water conservation initiatives, which is being actively pursued, the intensity of water consumption will be maintained or progressively reduced in the future compared to 2019 at a similar level of operation.
 Decrease from base year Waste reduction In accordance with the Group's material conservation initiatives, which is being actively pursued, the intensity of waste generation will be maintained or progressively reduced in the future compared to 2018 at a similar level of operation.
 Decrease from base year